Many businesses are still recovering from “March 2019 Core Update.”

 ● More about relevance

 One more thing.
 If you think this June Broad Core Update is all about the “site quality” you are wrong again.
-The site’s quality is one of the primary factors Google consider in the ranking, but it is more about relevance too.
+The site’s quality is one of the primary factors Google considers in the ranking, but it is more about relevance too.
 Thus, it is important to keep in mind that this update isn’t all about the quality but the relevance.

 Well, it has been six days and it is still early to write broad conclusions about the June Broad Core Update.
 But I am super enthusiastic and excited to see what’s in store for us.
 Because it is Google – thing that never stops surprising us.
 I recommend you to keep a track of your analytics so that we can figure out what is happening.